infotexture/ot-mkdocs-demo/docs/topics/creating-docker-images.md

 This command sequence specifies the following options:

--   -v mounts the docsrc subfolder of the DITA-OT directory on your host machine and binds it to the /src volume in the container
+-   -v mounts the `docsrc` subfolder of the DITA-OT directory on your host machine and binds it to the `/src` volume in the container
--   -i specifies dita-ot-dir/docsrc/userguide.ditamap as the input map file
+-   -i specifies `*dita-ot-dir*/docsrc``/userguide.ditamap` as the input map file
--   -o writes the output to dita-ot-dir/docsrc/out/dita-bootstrap
+-   -o writes the output to `*dita-ot-dir*/docsrc``/out/dita-bootstrap`
 -   -f sets the output format to the Bootstrap template, and
 -   -v displays build progress messages with verbose logging

-When the build is finished, you should find a copy of the DITA-OT documentation under dita-ot-dir/docsrc/out/dita-bootstrap, styled with the basic Bootstrap template from the custom plug-in.
+When the build is finished, you should find a copy of the DITA-OT documentation under `*dita-ot-dir*/docsrc``/out/dita-bootstrap`, styled with the basic Bootstrap template from the custom plug-in.